 Massachusetts has around 970 funeral homes and crematories, so it can help to have some criteria to narrow down your selection.

 Are you looking for traditional or modern services?
 Do you require burial or cremation?
-Is your budget and funeral costs an important aspect of selecting a provider?
+Is your budget and funeral costs a critical aspect of selecting a provider?

 Once you have a clear outline of your specific needs, it can be easier to shortlist funeral providers who fit your needs.